 Jaw-dropping beauty.
 There’s no other way to describe gazing down at the Whitsunday region from our small prop plane.
 The 60-minute scenic flight over the Great Barrier Reef and Whitsunday Islands revealed a bird’s-eye vista unsurpassed in any other flight experience.

-We flew over the famous Heart Reef, Hook Reef and Hayman Island.
 I was thrilled to see Whitehaven Beach – one of the top ten beaches in the world.
 I wanted to stay up there forever.

 Visiting Australia, in itself, is a not-be-be missed experience.
 The über-friendly people, the world’s oldest rainforest, the aborigine culture, the quirky food, and of course the multiple ways to enjoy the stunning reef make it an adventure of a lifetime.